alice-t/counterbalancing-program/README.md

 For the full program use [this link](https://py2.codeskulptor.org/#user48_IGMEb8Teln_1.py )

 For the faster version use [this link](https://py2.codeskulptor.org/#user48_dSOzRVwd5r_0.py).
 However, speed comes at a cost.
 This one doesn't monitor the distribution of conditions per position so you might get condition 1 appearing first three times, but condition two appears first only once.
-Use the link above if you want to ensure the position distribution differs by a max of 1.
+Use the first link if you want to ensure the position distribution differs by a max of 1.

 Press the little play icon on the left of the blue menu bar to run the program.
 You should get a pop-up asking for the number of conditions and then another one asking for the number of participants.